 Losar is the time when family members of all generations get together and exchange love and greetings.
 In big cities, Gurungs come together to celebrate Tamu Losar (Gurung’s New Year) at a common place and rejoice in various cultural processions, feasting and greetings.

-In the old days in the villages, they gathered in courtyards to celebrate Losar.
+In old days villagers gathered in courtyards to celebrate Losar.
 In Kathmandu, Losar is celebrated in Tundikhel ground at the city center vibrant with colorful stalls and people flooding inside.
 Gurungs all across the world celebrate Tamu Losar by organizing rallies in traditional attires and cultural programs.
 They also visit Buddhist shrines on that day.
 The days in Losar and the events are the opportunities to Nepal traveler to witness cultural heritages of the Gurung community.

 Gurungs (Tamu) are indigenous inhabitants of west-central parts of Nepal and some live east of Kathmandu.
 There are numerous clans of Gurungs, the members of which are all well known for their bravery and cultural wealth.
 Their warm welcome and hospitality at the Losar celebration were evident from the plates with sel roti (Nepali Bread) and Achaar (Nepali pickles) being served in the festival.